 Heide grew up on a farm south of Wahpeton, North Dakota and graduated from Wahpeton High School.
 She then received her Bachelors degree in Elementary Education with a minor in Early Childhood Development from Valley City State University.
 After college Heide began working as a School Age Supervisor for a daycare center.
 After her first child was born, Heide started her own family daycare business and was enrolled in the SENDCAA Food Program during that time.

-Heide and her husband, Travis, live in Fargo with their two children Reilly, age 14, and Sierra, age 12.
+Heide and her husband, Travis, live in Fargo with their two children.
 In her spare time Heide enjoys cooking and baking and has a passion for cake decorating.

 Diana Freese, Nutrition Educator

-Diana Freese has worked with the SENDCAA Food Program since 1988, serving providers in Richland, Ransom & Sargent Counties.
+Diana Freese has worked with the SENDCAA Food Program since 1988, serving providers in Wahpeton and surrounding counties.